dinesh-suthar-winchester/hd-logger/README.md

 public function controllerMethod()
 {
-    Hdlogger:instant('Log this line in database'); // Example of usage }
+    Hdlogger::instant('Log this line in database'); // Example of usage }
 ```